by Sirius Fourside

 Safety first!

 Making tinctures involves the use of high-proof alcohol.
-All of the stuff we recommend is great for the job, but it’s also flammable!
+All of the alcohols we recommend are great for making tinctures, but they’re also flammable!

-Here are a few steps to make tincture creation as uneventful as possible:
+Here are a few steps to keep tincture creation as uneventful as possible:

-1. No open flames – That means no smoking.
+- No open flames – Unfortunately, that means no smoking.
 Even a small spark can be enough to create a massive fire under the right conditions.

-4. Keep a dry-chemical fire extinguisher handy – As long as you follow the rules above, you’ll be fine making your own tinctures.
-However, it’s always a good idea to be prepared!
+- Keep a dry-chemical fire extinguisher handy – As long as you follow the rules above, you’ll be safely making your own tinctures.
+However, it’s always a good idea to be prepared by owning a working fire extinguisher!
 You can get extinguishers at hardware stores or online.
-Either way, it’s a good thing to have around your house in case of an emergency whether you’re making tinctures or not.
+It’s a good thing to have around your house in case of an emergency whether you’re making tinctures or not.

 When it comes to making tinctures with high-proof alcohol, fire is your worst enemy!